...

 Final order mediation requires you to diligently prepare to make the most of the opportunity that you have to settle your case before a trial.
 Make no mistake, settling your case in mediation makes a lot of sense if you can manage to do so.
 It can save you time and money by not having to go to a trial.
 With that said, you should evaluate your case on its merits and then determine if settling in mediation is in your best interests and that of your children.
 There is nothing wrong with going to trial, but you should also work as hard as you can to avoid that outcome if at all possible.

 Coming to mediation prepared means thinking through the details associated with your child custody and conservatorship case.
 When you have minor children that means considering things like child support, visitation, possession, and everything in between.
-When you are negotiating on a subject like visitation and possession then you should realistically think about what your work schedule is so that you can determine if you are positioned to try and be named as the managing conservator of the children.
+When negotiating visitation and possession, realistically assess your work schedule to see if you can take on the role of managing conservator for the children.
 If not, you should focus your attention on establishing visitation orders that are in the best interests of your children and that will be practical considering your work responsibilities.
 Again, the more you thought about this before mediation the better off you will be negotiating inside of mediation.

-On the financial side of things, preparing for mediation means having already gone through financial documents to be able to assist your attorney in helping you develop your goals.
+On the financial side, preparing for mediation involves reviewing your financial documents to assist your attorney in developing your goals.
 You should have recent financial printouts for your investments, retirement savings, checking accounts, mortgages, and other relevant topics.
 If you and your spouse have debt, then you need to have an accurate understanding of what those debts are in their current balances.
 Making sure that the two of you are on the same page at least with the amount of each debt is important.
 Parties who come into mediation disagreeing about even the amount of your debts can mean that you are not able to settle those issues and mediation.

 Is your divorce over with after mediation?